ABOUT OUR CAMP

 Twilight Park Day Camp, a tax exempt non-profit day camp located in Twilight Park, Haines Falls, N.Y., offers a nurturing environment for children ages 3-15, with an emphasis on outdoor skills.
 We love to take children hiking and camping in our magnificent surroundings.
 But every day is packed with all kinds of fun.
 Activities range from swimming, tennis, archery, gaga, kayaking, and other sports to arts and crafts, drama, yoga, cooking, music, and field trips.
 Twilight Park Day Camp encourages campers to try new things and to make new friends.

 Supervision is provided by experienced, adult educators and camp professionals, who are assisted by teenage counselors.

-Twilight Park Day Camp 2022 offers three programs to meet the needs of each age group.
-The camp is open to all but reserves slots for Twilight Park residents.
+Twilight Park Day Camp 2024 offers four programs to meet the needs of each age group.

 TPDC follows all local and state day-camp health and safety procedures.
 Government protocols change frequently and we will share specifics with parents in the months before camp.

 Campers and staff must have all age-appropriate vaccinations including the COVID-19